Arizona: See. Do. Explore.

 Lake Havasu City

 Home to the world-famous London Bridge, Lake Havasu is both a water lover's paradise and a desert lover's dream.
-About a three and half hour drive from Peoria.
+About a 3-1/2 hour drive from Peoria.

-During its late 19th-century mining heyday, Bisbee was the largest city between St. Louis and San Francisco and was known for such bawdy locales as Brewery Gulch, then a stretch of rowdy saloons.
+During its late 19th-century mining heyday, Bisbee was the largest city between St. Louis and San Francisco and was known for such bawdy locales as Brewery Gulch, which was a stretch of rowdy saloons.
 About 4 hours from Peoria.

 The White Mountains